Drakaniia/qwenzy-bot/docs/setup_guide.md

 ## Troubleshooting
 - **Command not showing?** Ensure `deploy-commands.js` was run and the `GUILD_ID` in `.env` is correct.
 - **AI Error?** Check if `GEMINI_API_KEY` is valid in `.env`.
+- **Docker build fails?** Make sure you have Docker installed and the Docker daemon is running.
+- **Docker container exits immediately?** Verify that your `.env` file contains all required environment variables.